MicrosoftDocs/win32-pr.pt-br/desktop-src/Multimedia/wm-cap-set-scroll.md

 ## <a name="return-value"></a>Valor Retornado

-Retornará **true** se for bem-sucedido ou **false** caso contrário.
+Retornará **TRUE se** for bem-sucedido **ou FALSE** caso contrário.

 ## <a name="remarks"></a>Comentários

-A posição de rolagem afeta a imagem nos modos de visualização e de sobreposição.
+A posição de rolagem afeta a imagem nos modos de visualização e sobreposição.

 ## <a name="requirements"></a>Requisitos